Raditude: Promotion

 On August 14, 2009, MTV confirmed that the first single, "(If You're Wondering If I Want You To) I Want You To", was to be released on American rock radio on August 25.
 The track leaked less than a week after the announcement, and the official release of the single to radio was moved up to Tuesday, August 18.
 A music video for the single was filmed with director Marc Webb and co-starring Odette Yustman.

 Via updates on their official website, the band revealed in August 2009 that the album would be called Raditude and released on October 27.
 This date was pushed back a week to November 3.
 On October 13, the band announced "The Weezer Raditude Club," which allowed customers to pre-order Raditude and gain access to exclusive tracks each week leading up to the album's release.

 Weezer recorded a promotional performance for Sessions@AOL.
 Guests included Kenny G, Chamillionaire and Sara Bareilles.
 Kenny G's contribution was a solo after the second chorus of "I'm Your Daddy".
 Prior to the performance he said that he knew nothing of Weezer.
 Although Cuomo and Kenny G live near each other in Malibu they had never met before the recording, which was done in one take.
 Kenny G commented in the green room on the lack of rehearsal, "...that's OK.
 I'm a professional."

 Raditude was sold in conjunction with a Weezer version of the Snuggie, a popular wearable blanket.

 The album debuted at number seven on the Billboard 200, selling 66,000 copies in its first week, only about half as many copies as the band's previous album, Weezer, sold in its first week in 2008.

 While Weezer did not necessarily promote the album live (this can likely be attributed to the cancellation of the majority of the album's promotional tour), handfuls of songs from this album were still performed throughout 2009 and some of 2010, and the lead single has become one of their more frequently played live songs in recent years.

 Critical reception

-Raditude received mixed reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 57 ("mixed or average reviews"), based on 22 reviews.